karned-formation/SEP24-MLOPS-SAKE/src/README.md

 │   ├── save_commit_hash.py
 │   └── utils
 │   ┌───────────────────────────────────────────────────────────────
-│   │ COMMON SOURCE CODE for the several dockers
+│   │ COMMON SOURCE CODE for several dockers
-│   ├── data            To manage the ingest and cleaning of pictures │   │                   Used by docker "etl" and "clean_text" │   ├── file            To manage the usage of Amazon S3 │   │                   Used by docker "admin-backend" and "orchestrator" │   ┌───────────────────────────────────────────────────────────────
-│   │ SOURCE CODE for the dockers involved in PIPELINE TRAINING or MONITORING │   ├── streamlit       To manage the Admin FrontEnd
+│   ├── data            To manage the ingest and cleaning of pictures │   │                   Used by docker "etl" and docker "clean_text" │   ├── file            To manage the usage of Amazon S3 │   │                   Used by docker "admin-backend" and "orchestrator" │   ┌─────────────────────────────────────────────────────────────── │   │ SOURCE CODE for the dockers involved in PIPELINE TRAINING │   ├── streamlit       To manage the Admin FrontEnd
 │   │                   Used by docker "admin-backend"
 │   ├── admin           To manange the Pipeline Training